 Because the Class B Units were not publicly traded, we estimated the fair value of its Class B Units in each reporting period.
-The fair values of Class B Units were estimated by the board of managers based on our equity value.
-The board of managers considered, among other things, contemporaneous valuations of our equity value prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+The fair values of Class B Units were estimated by the board of managers of MarketWise, LLC based on its equity value.
+The board of managers of MarketWise, LLC considered, among other things, contemporaneous valuations of our equity value prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.